stevenbergner/stevenbergner.github.io/Teaching/cmpt767/eda-highd.md

 <section>
 # Aspects of EDA
 * **Variation**: tendency of the values of a variable to change from measurement to measurement
-  - Study: distribution, typical values, unusual values, missing
+  - {: .element: class="fragment" } Study: distribution, typical values, unusual values, missing
-* **Covariation**: tendency for values of two or more variables to vary together in a related way
+* {: .element: class="fragment" } **Covariation**: tendency for values of two or more variables to vary together in a related way
   - Compare: A categorical and a continuous variable
 </section>